DoctorKhan/The-Social-Game-Book/src/20_part/170_hollow_middle_architecture_isolation.md

 This is the outermost circle, representing large-scale, impersonal, vertical institutions—government, corporations, mass media, the global economy.
 This is the "Engine" and the domain of "The Rulers."
 Its state of health is determined by **organization, resource allocation, and (in its current form) control**.

+**Scientific Basis**: This sphere corresponds to **Level 3 (Society)** in the social scale framework—groups of 2,500+ people that require systemic trust and formal hierarchical organization.
+At this scale, the Engine protocol becomes necessary for coordination, but it naturally operates through impersonal procedures rather than relationships.

 **System Sphere Functions:**

 - Large-scale coordination and infrastructure